 2. NordVPN – well-known for keeping you private

 Privacy is NordVPN's whole shtick, and it's a seriously effective way of keeping your private data truly private.
-You'll have great apps for tons of devices, and for just $3.71 a month you can get big-name coverage for a reasonable price.View Deal
+You'll have great apps for tons of devices, a huge amount of servers to choose from, and best of all it's not all that pricey, either.View Deal

 3. Surfshark – great value and excellent privacy

 If the two above are a little pricey, Surfshark offers a cheap alternative.
 While not as customizable as Express, Surfshark delivers all the basics and then some – and for less than $2.50 a month, there's not much more you could ask for.View Deal

 The most private VPNs available today